Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/New-AzureADServiceAppRoleAssignment.md

 PS C:\> New-AzureADServiceAppRoleAssignment -ObjectId $resource.ObjectId -ResourceId $resource.ObjectId -Id $appRole.Id -PrincipalId $client.ObjectId
 ```

-In this example, a client service principal is assigned an app role (application permission) defined by a resource service principal (e.g. an API):
+In this example, a client service principal is assigned an app role (application permission) defined by a resource service principal (for example, an API):

-- `ObjectId`:  The ObjectId of the resource service principal (e.g. an API).
+- `ObjectId`:  The ObjectId of the resource service principal (for example, an API).
-- `ResourceId`: The ObjectId of the resource service principal (e.g. an API).
+- `ResourceId`: The ObjectId of the resource service principal (for example, an API).
 - `Id`: The Id of the app role (defined on the resource service principal) to assign to the client service principal.
 If no app roles have been defined on the, you can use `00000000-0000-0000-0000-000000000000`.
 - `PrincipalId`: The ObjectId of the client service principal to which you are assigning the app role.